JohnyProduction/loyalty-program-app/README.md

 - create your feature/changes/fix/hotfix branch, eg. `feature/main-page`
 - change version included in `package.json` according to semantic versioning.
 - add a new record to `CHANGELOG.md`.
-- create your pull request and merge into `master` branch.
+- create your pull request and merge into `master` branch using `squash and merge` method.

 ## Learn More